erevear/JavaCode/README.md

 # PowerPaint

 A class project wherein we designed a paint program.
-Users can draw using shapes, pencils and colors
+Users can draw using shapes, pencils and colors.
+Written in java